 I must have been about eight the first time a pearl onion landed on my Thanksgiving plate and it was probably at the New York Athletic Club, just down the street from my paternal grandparents’ apartment.
 They lived, for several years, on the corner of Central Park South and Columbus Circle.
 As far as addresses go, at the time, there was no better place if you wanted to stroll in Central Park or visit the Theater District or meander up and down 5th Avenue.
 It was near everything gentile, elegant and smart.

 My favorite year was 1973.
 I was ten, just.
 The celebrities featured in the parade were George Jones, Tammy Wynette, Evel Knievel, John Davidson, Little Golden Books Characters.
 [Thank you, Wiki.]
-1970 was another great year, for me, personally, as I had mastered the art of blowing the air horn obnoxiously loud pointed down toward the parade and BOTH Don Ho (1970) and John Davidson (1973) looked up and waved a big, wide wave to our balcony.
+1970 was another great year as I had mastered the art of blowing the air horn obnoxiously loud pointed down toward the parade and BOTH Don Ho (1970) and John Davidson (1973) looked up and waved a big, deliberate wave to our balcony.
 I was in heaven for days both years.

 But, back to the onions.